etolpygo/playground/README.md

 ## Sample Laravel 10 API ##

 ### Features overview ###
-* CRUD jobs, basic Jobs API resources
+* CRUD jobs, basic jobs API resources
-* POST api/jobs/import endpoint allowing import of a csv jobs file by an authenticated user
+* `POST api/jobs/import` endpoint allowing import of a csv jobs file by an authenticated user
-* Wrapper import job saves an Import record tagged with the currently authenticated user and dispatches a batch of individual import, one per each csv line
+* The endpoint fires a wrapper csv import job, which saves an Import record tagged with the currently authenticated user and dispatches a batch of individual import jobs, one per each job in the csv file
 * Notify admin event is fired after all jobs complete
-* Email is configured to be sent to the Log
+* Email is configured to be sent to the log

 ### Running the app ###